lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

 ```
  export TOKEN="<paste your token from the developer.webex.com website here with the outside double quote marks>"
 ```
-### Task 2.3 - Send an API Request
+### Task 2.3 - Use the API
 - Now, open a terminal window and run this example to send a Webex chat message cia the API.
 Replace `someone@example.com` with the recipient's email associated with their Webex account.
 Please note that this will not work with your own email address - it has to be someone else.
 You can send to me (oabegund@cisco.com).
 Replace `<your name>` with your name,
 ```
 curl https://webexapis.com/v1/messages \
  -X POST -H "Authorization:Bearer $TOKEN" \